ecdye/zram-config/README.md

 ### Performance

-LZO/4 offer the best performance and for swaps they are probably the best choices.
+LZO-RLE offers the best performance and is probably the best choice, and from kernel 5.1 and onward it is the default.
-You might have text based low impact directories such as `/var/log` or `/var/cache` where highly effective text compressors, such as deflate(zlib) and zstd preferable, with effective compression that can be up to 200% of what a LZ may achieve especially with text.
+You might have text based low impact directories such as `/var/log` or `/var/cache` where highly effective text compressors, such as deflate(zlib) and zstd are optimal, with effective compression that can be up to 200% of what a LZO may achieve especially with text.
-With `/tmp` and `/run`, I am not so sure about incurring any further load on what can be a small blisteringly fast ram mounted tmpfs as, if memory gets short, then zram swap will provide extra.
+With `/tmp` and `/run`, zram is unnecessary because of the blisteringly fast ram mounted `tmpfs` and, if memory gets short, then zram swap will provide extra.
-That way your system is performance optimized and also memory optimized via zram swap, with compression overhead of some common working directories.
-The choice is yours though and its very dependent on the loading you commonly run with.
-It is only at intense load the slight overhead of zram compression becomes noticeable.
+It is only under intense loads that the slight overhead of zram compression becomes noticeable.
-A Pi-Zero obviously shows far more effect than a Pi-3B+ LZO-RLE has rolled out in the latest kernels and is the new default for zram, however I still don't know if that will change my own personal pick of LZ4.

 Until I can find another comparative benchmark that includes all this list is a good yardstick.

 | Compressor name  | Ratio | Compression | Decompress. |